 Salary costs are calculated for 10 Troopers allocated at 50% utilizing average salary rates and estimated time allocation towards MCSAP Activities.
-Due to retirement and attrition the average salary rate for Troopers assigned to the CMVEU has decreased.

 Troopers are certified inspectors and conduct the state's enforcement activities in relation to the state's CMV crash reduction activities.